 It is not essential that you use automation to ensure your effort is not being spent on measuring it manually.
 There are plenty of tools or technologies available to measure these metrics such as (note that this is not a comprehensive list of all tools – the idea is to provide you pointers towards it):

-- Application Performance Monitoring tools for non-functional such as Opensource Apache Skywalking, Elastic or licensed products like New Relic, Dynatrace, Splunk, Datadog, etc.
+- Observability and Application Performance Monitoring — For Logs, Metrics, and Tracing using Opensource tools such as Apache Skywalking, Elastic or licensed products like New Relic, Dynatrace, Splunk, Datadog, etc.

 Step 3 – Visualize & Act